Shifts in Franchise Buyer Behavior Demands Franchisors Change Tactics

 Franchisors who do nothing will see a consistent erosion of deal flow and market share to the competitors who match their recruitment process to the franchise candidates’ buying process.

 Is your content strategy old or inadequate?
-If you are not hitting your objectives in 2018, don’t lose 2019.
+If you didn’t hit your objectives in 2020, don’t lose 2021.
 You need to act now.